KBrown-lab/9p21_deletion/README.md

 Individual-level sequencing data are not included in this repository because of participant privacy and controlled-access data restrictions.

+## 2. AlphaGenome prediction

+This folder contains code and input sequence files used to predict the regulatory effects of the 9p21 deletion using the deep learning model AlphaGenome.

+Included files:

+- `AlphaGenome_prediction_9p21deletion.ipynb`
+  Jupyter Notebook used to run AlphaGenome predictions for the reference and deletion alleles.

+- `AlphaGenome_prediction_9p21deletion.html`
+  Static rendered HTML version of the notebook for convenient viewing without running Jupyter.

+- FASTA files containing GRCh38/hg38 genomic sequences used as input for AlphaGenome prediction.

 ## Software dependencies

 The analyses were performed using the following software: